Looking for a unique shopping experience in Madrid?

 Salamanca neighborhood is one of the most exclusive zones for shopping in Madrid.

-It has a privileged location which will allow you to combine a complete day of tourism, visiting the top 3 museums in the capital, enjoying the most exclusive fashion stores, and finally relaxing in El Retiro Park or eating some Spanish tapas on a terrace.
+It has a privileged location that will allow you to combine a complete day of tourism, visiting the top 3 museums in the capital, enjoying the most exclusive fashion stores, and finally relaxing in El Retiro Park or eating some Spanish tapas on a terrace.

 Streets like Serrano, Goya, Ortega y Gasset, and Claudio Coello are part of Madrid´s Golden Mile.